 Your Next Steps

 Almost irrespective of what you’ve done up till now, there’s still the chance you both will reunite as a stronger couple without either of you displaying those aforementioned unhealthy traits.
 What that chance will be, though, depends mostly on what you do next.

 Will you prepare, soak up critical knowledge, and action what you learn?

-Those who do, greatly increase their chance of success.
+Those who do, significantly increase their chance of success.
 And not just in getting back together, but in staying together too.

 The obvious place to start is on the unhealthy obsessiveness you have with your ex.
-Naturally, you first want to cease contacting him or her, and give them the space they need.
+Naturally, you first want to the follow the no contact rule and cease contacting him or her to give them the space they need.
 Space here includes emails and text messages.
 This step requires willpower, and some of you may even refuse to do it at all!
 I won’t say “ignore this at your peril,” though I might think it (wink.)

 Following the above, you might want to try and turn down the “my ex is everything,” dial, and turn up the “me and the rest of the world,” dial.
 You want to widen your focus a little, so you no longer hold that narrow-view of only your ex.
 It is quite likely that in the process of narrowing your view on him or her, you excluded your friends and family from your life.
 Well, now is your opportunity to reverse this unfortunate side-effect.
 At this fragile time in your life, you want to have friends and family around you.